-Intended outcome Success criteria P8 PP students achieve highly Through a quality first teaching approach, coupled with quality professional learning, resulting in consistently good teaching and an excellent curriculum, PP students' P8 outcomes will be improved.
-By the end of our current plan in 2024/25, 30% or more of disadvantaged pupils enter the English Baccalaureate (EBacc).
-In the last 3 years this figure was between 3% and 8%.
-2024/25 KS4 outcomes demonstrate that disadvantaged pupils achieve: an average Attainment 8 score of 47an EBacc average point score of 4.0 Attendance and pathways PP students' attendance does not negatively affect their progress.
+Intended outcome Success criteria P8 / A8 PP students achieve highly Through a quality first teaching approach, coupled with quality professional learning, resulting in consistently good teaching and an excellent curriculum, PP students' P8 outcomes will be improved.
+Through a rigorous Year 9 options process more PP students will choose an academically challenging curriculum, with the percentage of PP students taking the full EBACC qualification in line with their Non-PP peers.
+2024/25 KS4 outcomes demonstrate that disadvantaged pupils achieve: an average Attainment 8 score of 42 an EBacc average point score of 4.2

+Attendance and pathways PP students' attendance does not negatively affect their progress.
 Where needed, personalised interventions are in place.
 By personalised packages and targeted interventions, the NT Attendance Strategy will ensure the gap in attendance and PA between PP and non-PP students will lessen.
 Students' pathways will ensure full access to the curriculum.
-Sustained high attendance from 2024/25 demonstrated by: the overall absence rate for all pupils being no more than 4%, and the absence of disadvantaged pupils reducing to 4.7% (well below national rates) the percentage of all pupils who are persistently absent being below 9% and the figure for disadvantaged pupils reducing to 10% (well below national rates)

-Literacy PP students can access their curriculum, due to reduced literacy barriers ,as well as other students Through the rigorous NT Literacy Strategy, PP students will be offered targeted and precise literacy programmes that will raise their reading levels and ensure access to the curriculum.
-Boy PP progress Boy PP students achieve highly Effective assertive mentoring of PP boys and careful analysis of outcomes, coupled with quality first teaching and monitoring will results in PP boys' outcomes improving SEND PP SEND PP student pathways are ambitious, personalised and in the best interest of the individual student Ensure the curriculum for our SEND PP students is fit for purpose, allowing students to access the full curriculum where appropriate and ensuring the small handful who cannot access the full curriculum have rigorous plans in place to supplement their timetable.
-Aspiration PP students are ambitious for their goals and futures The comprehensive career and ambitions curriculum in each year group to raise the aspirations of our PP cohort will aid all PP students in having high and ambitious goals and targets.
-Well-being PP students feel safe and are well, able to meet the challenges of the modern world Well-being hub and mentors provide timely and excellent interventions to ensure that all PP students can access school in a healthy and safe way Enrichment PP students engage fully in school life PP students are offered a wide and enriching programme of extra and additional opportunities to enhance their educational experiences
+Sustained high attendance from 2024/25 demonstrated by: the overall absence rate for all pupils being no more than 4%, and the absence of disadvantaged pupils reducing to 4.7% (well below national rates) the percentage of all pupils who are persistently absent being below 9% and the figure for disadvantaged pupils reducing to 10% (well below national rates) Literacy PP students can access their curriculum, due to reduced literacy barriers, as well as other students Through the rigorous NT Literacy Strategy and phonics programme, PP students will be offered targeted and precise literacy programmes that will raise their reading levels and ensure access to the curriculum.
+Boy PP progress Boy PP students achieve highly Effective assertive mentoring of PP boys and careful analysis of outcomes, coupled with quality first teaching and monitoring will results in PP boys' outcomes improving SEND PP SEND PP student pathways are ambitious, personalised and in the best interest of the individual student Ensuring the curriculum for our SEND PP students is fit for purpose, allowing students to access the full curriculum where appropriate and ensuring the small handful who cannot access the full curriculum have rigorous plans in place to supplement their timetable.
+Aspiration PP students are ambitious for their goals and futures The comprehensive career and ambitions curriculum for each year group will be used to raise the aspirations of our PP cohort will aid all PP students in having high and ambitious goals and targets.
+Well-being PP students feel safe and are well, able to meet the challenges of the modern world Through dedicated mentoring, social-emotional learning programmes and mental health interventions, we aim to remove barriers to learning and equip our disadvantaged students will the resilience and confidence needed to thrive academically and personally.
+Enrichment PP students engage fully in school life PP students will be provided targeted pastoral support, fostering a nurturing environment and ensuring equal access to enrichment opportunities.
+PP students are offered a wide and enriching programme of extra and additional opportunities to enhance their educational experiences.